Title: What Comes After

 Dean looked at him with knowing, so Sam rushed on, "Fine.
 Okay, maybe I did want to see her, but I also thought... maybe I could talk to her, find out what she wanted."

 "And what, Sam?
 You don't think I've tried?"

 Cutting his eyes away from Sam, Dean stood and staggered across the room to pitch the dirtied tissues into the trashcan, cutting off the expected denial.

-Stifling the urge to go to him, Sam carefully folded his hands in his lap. "…Dean, would you just listen?
+Stifling the urge to go to Dean, steady him, Sam carefully folded his hands in his lap. "…Dean, would you just listen?
 Please."

 Dean didn't turn around.
-His shoulders fell and he paused, gripping the cherry-brown dresser to keep himself steady.
+His shoulders fell and he paused, gripping the cherry-brown dresser to keep himself standing.
 He was listening.